derekm129/readmeGenerator/README.md

 # Professional README Generator

 ## Description
--This project is an application that can generate Professional README files based off of user input.
+-This application is designed to streamline the creation of professional README files based on user input.
-I built this project using JavaScript, Node.js, and Inquirer version 8.2.4.
-This app streamlines the process of creating README files.
+Developed using JavaScript, Node.js, and Inquirer version 8.2.4, this application simplifies the process of creating README files.
-I learned from making this application how to use multiple Javascript files in a project, and how to use Node.js and Inquirer.
+Through this project, I gained valuable experience in structuring JavaScript projects with multiple files, as well as mastering the usage of Node.js and Inquirer.

 ## Installation
-- This application needs Node.js and Inquirer version 8.2.4 to work correctly.
+- Ensure you have Node.js and Inquirer version 8.2.4 installed to utilize this application.

 ## Usage
-- Git clone the code.
-Select index.js and enter 'node index.js' in terminal to start the program.
-Answers questions from the prompt to generate a professional README file.
-Generated file will appear in 'dist' folder.
+- To begin using the application, clone the repository and navigate to the index.js file.
+Run 'node index.js' in your terminal to launch the program.
+Follow the prompted questions to input the necessary information and generate a professional README file.
+The generated file will be located in the 'dist' folder.

 ![Screenshot](./Develop/assets/images/screenshot.png)